 - - -

-An exhibition curated by the Australian Centre for Photography and presented at Customs House, Sydney.
+An exhibition curated by the Australian Centre for Photography, produced by and presented at Customs House, Sydney.

 - - -